Drug Detoxification Process Explained

 The final piece of the puzzle is designed to stress the importance of follow-up treatment and the dangers of failing to adhere to a continuum – in many cases resulting in a relapse.

-This third part is arguably the most crucial step in the detox process, as it touches upon other more important matters, including the preparation for active rehab in the real world.
+This third part is arguably the most crucial step in the detox process.
+It touches upon other more important matters, including preparing for active rehab in the real world.

-Often, family members and friends will also be involved in the preparation stage, as love and support are invaluable to the overall recovery process.
+Family members and friends will often be involved in the preparation stage, as love and support are invaluable to the overall recovery process.

 Types of Drug Detoxification